-260 4.
-Environmental Consequences 4.11 Public Health and Safety No Action Alternative A Under this alternative, the BLM would deny the PSEGS ROW application.
+4. Environmental Consequences 4.11 Public Health and Safety No Action Alternative A Under this alternative, the BLM would deny the PSEGS ROW application.
 However, because the ROW application area lies within the Riverside East SEZ, it is reasonable to expect that some sort of solar energy project may be proposed for the site in the future.
-While it would be speculative to assume the types of impacts that may result from a yet to be identified proposal; any utility-scale solar project proposed for the ROW application area, within the project timeframe of the projects identified in the cumulative scenario, would be expected to contribute cumulatively to those types of impacts identified above for the PSEGS or Reconfigured Alternative 2, with slight variations based upon proposed solar technology.
+While it would be speculative to assume the types of impacts that may result from a yet-to-be-identified proposal; any utility-scale solar project proposed for the ROW application area, within the project timeframe of the projects identified in the cumulative scenario, would be expected to contribute cumulatively to those types of impacts identified above for the PSEGS or Reconfigured Alternative 2, with slight variations based upon proposed solar technology.
 4.11.6.4 Summary of Mitigation Measures No mitigation measures are recommended 4.11.6.5 Residual Impacts after Mitigation Measures were Implemented Because no mitigation measures are recommended, there would be no change in project impacts resulting from mitigation.
 4.11.6.6 Unavoidable Adverse Impacts Unavoidable impacts would be the same as those identified in the discussion of direct and indirect effects, above.
 4.11.7 Worker Safety and Fire Protection 4.11.7.1 Impact Assessment Methodology The worker safety and fire protection impact assessment methodology described in PSPP PA/FEIS Section 4.11.8.1 (p.
 4.11-40) was used to analyze the PSEGS in this Draft SEIS.
 The analysis of direct and indirect impacts associated with Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Section 4.11.8.2 (p.
 4.11-45).
 The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft SEIS to reflect the updated cumulative scenario (see Section 4.11.7.3, below).
 4.11.7.2 Direct and Indirect Impacts of the PSEGS The PSPP PA/FEIS describes workplace safety and fire protection considerations associated with the PSPP (see, e.g., p.
 4.11-41).
 As both proposals involve utility-scale solar projects, many of these considerations are similar for both projects.
-Described below, major differences in the two proposals concerning workplace safety and fire protection stem from the PSEGS's elimination of Therminol and liquefied petroleum gas from its plan of development, and the PSEGS's addition of a natural gas pipeline extension.
-Palen Solar Electric Generating System Draft SEIS 4.11-23 July 2013
+Described below, major differences in the two proposals concerning workplace safety and fire protection stem from the PSEGS's elimination of Therminol and liquefied petroleum gas from its plan of development and the PSEGS's addition of a natural gas pipeline extension.